Rifky Dwi Septiawan

-Rifky Dwi Septiawan (born 3 February 2002) is an Indonesian professional footballer who plays as a defensive midfielder for Liga 1 club Persita Tangerang.
+Rifky Dwi Septiawan (born 3 February 2002) is an Indonesian professional footballer who plays as a midfielder for Liga 1 club PSM Makassar on loan from Persita Tangerang.

 Club career

 Persita Tangerang

 Septiawan signed for Liga 1 club Persita Tangerang in 2021.
 He made his first-team debut on 11 September as a substitute against Persib Bandung.
 On 17 September, he scored his first league goal against Persela Lamongan.
 On 2 October, he scored again in a 2–2 draw with Borneo Samarinda.

 Septiawan was away from club while serving in the Indonesian navy for nearly a year, returning in February 2023 against Persikabo 1973.
-He scored his first goal of the 2022–23 season on 2 March, opening the scoring in a 2–1 victory over former club PSS Sleman.
+He scored his first goal of the 2022–23 season on 2 March, opening the scoring in a 2–1 victory over PSS Sleman.

+Loan to PSM Makassar

+On 19 June 2025, Septian officially joins PSM Makassar on loan for a season.